DawoodKhan5218/HURT/README.md

 ---

-Disclaimer
+ ## Disclaimer

-This project is for educational purposes only.
+**This project is for educational purposes only.
 The developer is not responsible for any misuse or damage caused by this tool.
-Always comply with applicable laws and regulations.
+Always comply with applicable laws and regulations.**

 ---

-Credits
+## Credits

-Developer: DawoodKhan5218
+The idea was taken from techchipnet
+**GitHub: github.com/techchipnet**
+## Redeveloped by: DAWOOD Disclaimer

 GitHub: github.com/DawoodKhan5218

 ---

 License

 Educational purposes only.
-Use responsibly.
+Use responsiblresponsibly